Single parents may be overlooked, derided and discriminated against, but many of us are amazing contributors to our communities.

 “I think a lot of times in my community, we often have been used to rejection from banks.
 Having my money in a bank account at that time, if I had messed up even a dollar, it would have caused me to get a bank overdraft, which would’ve cost me $30, and then that’s just a vicious cycle of snowballing in a negative way,” she said in the blog article published by Because of Them We Can.

 She used a simple yet effective system where she designated money to certain envelopes.
 Yes, envelopes!
 This budgeting approach helped her to avoid snowballing into debt.

-She lives in New Orleans, LA.
+She lives in New Orleans, LA, and has seven children.

 Her superpower?
 Imaginative writer.

 Vino has written and illustrated her first book in the Camp Wutcanibee series for children featuring Squirrel Ed.
 This rhyming book educates children about animals in a fun, clever way.

 “I decided to write this book back in 2006 when my son David was about 5 years old.
 We read so many books together, and I was doodling little characters of him and [me] on sticky notes to put in his lunch box.
 One day I just thought, ‘I can do that,’” she said in an article published by Sebastian Daily.